AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for version 2 Open Office database tutorials.

 Click on the "..." button to the right of the font name.
 Change the font size to 15.

 Have a look in the reports list of the ooBase project manager window.
-You will see the report you just created listed there, just like, and alongside, any reports created with ooBase's built in Report Wizard.
-Right click any of them, select "Edit", and they come up in whichever tool created them.
+(Don't close the Report Builder window to do that.
+Just slide it aside, if necessary.)
+You will see the report you just created listed there, just like, and eventually, mixed among, any reports created with ooBase's built in Report Wizard.
+At a future time, right click any of them, select "Edit", and they come up in whichever tool created them.

-14) Don't bother trying to run your report yet.
-It should give you something, I would think, but it didn't when I tried it.
+4) Don't bother trying to run your report yet.
+It should give you something, I would think, but it didn't when I tried it under my old setup.
+(It did give me something sensible with ooBase 3.1 + SRB 1.1.)

-15) Click on the Report Navigator icon... top row, near middle, small red line (part of a compass).
+5) Click on the Report Navigator icon... top row, near middle, small red line (part of a compass).
 In the window that comes up, click on the top entry, "Report".
 Notice that the properties pane (right hand side of window) now has two tabs.
 Go to the data tab.
-Leave Content Type "Table".
-Set Content to PhoneMain, using the lookup control.
-And then click someplace else.
+Leave Content Type showing "Table".
+Set Content to PhoneNums, using the lookup control if necessary.

-16) When you set the Content to PhoneMain, another small window should have popped up titled "Add field...", and listing the fields of the PhoneMain table.
+6) When you set the Content to PhoneNums and clicked in the "Detail" band, another small window will have popped up titled "Add field...", and listing the fields of the PhoneNums table.
 Drag Sname and Number into the "Detail" part of the report design.
 You'll find that each gives rise to a label. which will have "Sname" or "Number" in it, and a data field which will be a rectangle.

 You can move these around and resize them.
 You may need to use the pane's scroll (horizontal) bar to find everything you've put on the report design.
 Drag the right hand side of the two labels left until the label control is no bigger than it needs to be.

-Move all four elements into a single line (row) near the top of the "Details" area.
+Move all four elements (2 labels, 2 fields) into a single line (row) near the top of the "Details" area.
 If you drag over an area larger than the furthest extent of all four elements, you can select all of them, and then drag them together, without messing up existing relative positionings.

 Now drag the boundary between the "detail" and the "page footer" section up, so that the "detail" section isn't higher than it needs to be.